Umldiagram in React Diagram component

 -

-A class describes a set of objects that shares the same specifications of features, constraints, and semantics.
-To define a class object, you should define the classifier as
+A class defines a group of objects that share common specifications, features, constraints, and semantics.
+To create a class object, the classifier should be defined using the

 class